 8. Avoid Bouncing and Motion blur effect in Animation

-Animation is important because it enables us to tell stories and communicate emotions and ideas in a unique, easy-to-perceive way that both small children and adults can understand.
+Animation is important because it enables us to tell stories and communicate emotions and ideas in a unique, easy-to-perceived way that both small children and adults can understand.
 Animation has helped to connect people throughout the world in a way that sometimes writing and live-action films cannot.

 When objects collide, the energy of collision must be evenly distributed between them according to physical laws.
 So, it’s better to exclude the bounce effect.
 Use it only in exceptional cases when it makes sense.